Excel Shortcut Redo (Table of Contents)

 Example #1

 We will then get the Excel Options window.
-From there select the Quick Access Toolbar.
+From there, select the Quick Access Toolbar.

 To test this command, let’s do something in Excel and see how this REDO button would respond to its functionality.
 First, we are writing TEST in cell A1.

-Now if we delete everything the ways we added as per the above sequence sheet will be
+Now if we delete everything, the ways we added as per the above sequence sheet will be

-And to get the previously deleted content, we will see, the UNDO command is now activated as shown below.
+And to get the previously deleted content, we will see, the UNDO command is now activated, as shown below.

-Now the Countif function which we have applied in cell C3 has gone.
+Now the Countif function, which we have applied in cell C3 has gone.
 Similarly, we can re-apply all the operations done using UNDO with the help of REDO commands.

 Example #2

-And then UNDO then again using shortcut keys CTRL + Z. We have undone it till cell C3 content.
+And then UNDO again using shortcut keys CTRL + Z. We have undone it till cell C3 content.

 Pros Of Excel Shortcut Redo